rogerswt/clustering/README.md

     gated FCS files to be used as input to downstream clustering workflows.

 Please feel free to use these as suggestions for your own work.
-Below is a summary of my thought processes as I proceeded on this work.
+Below is a summary of my thought processes as I proceeded on this work. _Apologies for not following some of my own coding style suggestions.
+Old habits are hard to break!_

 ### Evolution of the code and the thinking behind it
 As I've previously mentioned, I like to declare functions in their own separate file: